 ASF in Morocco

-Location: Rabat 1st ASF project in Morocco: 2013 Team: 2 national collaborators Contact: firstname.lastname@example.org
+Location: Rabat 1st ASF project in Morocco: 2013 Team: 2 collaborators Contact: firstname.lastname@example.org

 ASF’s strategy in Morocco

 ASF wants to assist Moroccan civil society in its fight to contribute to a plural, democratic and egalitarian Morocco, that respects humans rights and is based on the principles of social justice and sustainable development.
 To this end, ASF supports the legal empowerment of justice seekers in situation of vulnerability in their claims and the realisation of their rights, relying on the interdisciplinarity of actors to ensure comprehensive support.

 Strengthening the resilience of civil society actors faced with the shrinking of civic space in North-Africa Region